Rin24-C/Food-Delivery-App-Analysis-Project/README.md

 ### Purchase Frequency per country
 <img width="262" height="284" alt="Purchase Frequency" src="https://github.com/user-attachments/assets/1fe2b6b1-2ab0-4126-b9bc-9f69c146657a" />

-- Pakistan has the highest purchase frequency while Myanmar has the lowest, reflecting the total orders data above.
+- Pakistan has the highest purchase frequency (1.59) while Myanmar has the lowest (1.07), reflecting the total orders data above.

 - The Philippines, Hong Kong, and Taiwan should be areas of concern given their general profiles as countries with high residential count.